matchstick/certs/README.md

 Routines for setting up TLS keys in the home.
 Tired of relooking this up for home use.

 I use Cloudflare to manage domains but acme docs are pretty easy for other DNS handshakes.

+All of these scripts (except the plex one) use a cfg file.
+Example is *acme.cfg*.
+Just a key value file to specify arguments to the scripts.
+They are commented out by default and the scripts will let you know which ones they need.

 # Basic Linux cert set up is here